Sylvia Feil in Kenya

 A highlight was spotting two lion cubs off the side of the road.
 Unfortunately, it appeared that they have been separated from mom for some time now.
 Thankfully, Sylvia and her guide were able to get in touch with the Kenya Wildlife Service: help is on the way!

-Another highlight was there visit to a Maasai village and school.
+Another highlight was their visit to a Maasai village and school.
 Sylvia thought it was a truly rewarding experience.

 Stay tuned for more!